 FOUNDER AND CREATIVE

-A critically acclaimed British dancer and choreographer, born in 1990 in Newcastle upon Tyne, Eliot Smith FRSA is the founder and creative director of Eliot Smith Dance (ESD).
+A critically acclaimed British dancer and choreographer, born in 1990 in Newcastle upon Tyne, Eliot Smith is the founder and creative director of Eliot Smith Dance (ESD).

-Recently shortlisted for One Dance UK’s People’s Choice Award, and in 2018 and won The Green Dance Award in 2022 for ESD.
-Eliot was also nominated for their Dance Personality of The Year, Eliot was also a finalist in the Performing Artist of the Year category at The Journal Culture Awards 2018.
+Eliot was shortlisted for One Dance UK's People's Choice Award in 2018 and won The Green Dance Award in 2022 for ESD.
+Eliot was also nominated for their Dance Personality of The Year in 2019.
 He is continuously supported and commissioned by leading UK dance agencies, venues and funding organisations.